Visualizing a Neo4j Graph Database

 Animations can help to provide a pleasant user experience

-Test yFiles’ powerful diagramming component with a 60-day, fully-functional trial package of yFiles for HTML.
+Test yFiles’ powerful diagramming component with a fully-functional trial package of yFiles for HTML.

-To visualize your own Neo4j database with yFiles for HTML in your own application, start with the Neo4j Integration Sample Application that is part of the yFiles for HTML package.
-It’s not only a showcase application but also provides best-practice source code that you can re-use in your project.
+To visualize your own Neo4j database with yFiles for HTML in your own application, start with the Neo4j Integration Sample Application that is part of the yFiles for HTML package or use any of the above techniques to get started.

 Download the trial version of yFiles for HTML at the yWorks Customer Center.